 Robert K. Edmunds focuses his practice on bankruptcy, creditors’ rights, corporate, real estate, gaming and Native American law.
-Martindale-Hubbell® has given Bob an AV® peer review rating.
+Martindale-Hubbell® has given Bob an AV® peer review rating, and San Diego Magazine named him a Top Lawyer in the Real Estate category in 2016.

 Bankruptcy & Creditors' Rights